Single Sources of Truth

 "schema": {

-// ☝️ Nested configs will be listed under "schema", e.g. object props
+// ☝️ Nested properties will be listed under "schema", e.g. object fields

 "name": {